Copyright 1999 Katherine Colwell.

 Closed: 8 1/2″ h x 5″ w x 1/2″ thick.

 "Silk on linen, with cotton, cyanotype (sunprint), ragboard, machine and hand sewing.
-Techniques: split stitch and backstitch; cyanotype printed cover-back.
+Techniques: split stitch and backstitch; cyanotype printed cover-exterior.
 I created the aspen drawings on which the contour line images are based, on July 8, 1991, en plein air, on Grand Mesa, near Land’s End, in western Colorado.
-I created this embroidered book in early 1999, inspired by Philippians 4:11, in relation to decades of unidentified health problems.
+I created this inter-active sculpture in early 1999, inspired by Philippians 4:11, in relation to decades of unidentified health problems.
 Upon completing “Acceptance”, a possible diagnosis appeared."

 Copyright 2004 Katherine Colwell